cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 1. First, interpret the string as an integer s in little-endian representation.
 If the length of the string is not 56 bytes, or if the resulting value is >= p, decoding fails.
-   * Note: unlike [@RFC7748] field element decoding, the most significant bit is not masked, and will necessarily be unset.
+   * Note: unlike [@RFC7748] field element decoding, non-canonical values are rejected.
 The test vectors in (#invalid448) exercise these edge cases.
 2. If `IS_NEGATIVE(s)` returns TRUE, decoding fails.
 3. Process s as follows: